 Take a trip to Camden or Bedford from London Bridge Railway Station, or choose between 3 Underground stations that service the area (Southwark, Borough, London Bridge).

 One of the main things residents in Southwark highlight is that the area offers a perfect mix of old and new.
 Developers deliver new-build waterfront homes that perfectly coexist with authentic old pubs in the area.

 Our data suggest Southwark is the most popular area in London regarding new builds.
 Homebuyers are spoilt for choice, from more affordable studios and 1-bedroom to spacious 3- or 4-bedroom family apartments.
-In addition, the new developments offer flats with various floor plans, like flexible open space or efficiently designed layouts.
+In addition, the new developments offer flats with various floor plans, like flexible open space, efficiently designed layouts, and other modern options.

 Omeara is fighting the trends of declining small and independent venues in London.
 Since its opening in 2016 (by Ben Lovett), the venue attracts visitors with its Victorian-style stage and old-school ambience.

 This commercial gallery offers one of the hotspots for modern art fans in London.

 Since 2011, the gallery has hosted some of the capital's most famous statement shows, including works of Gilbert & George, Antony Gormley, and Cerith Wyn Evans.